Omoda E5 new car review

 Summary

 Of course you're going to need to like the divisive looks.
 And you'll need to be within reach of one of the relatively small number of UK Omoda dealers.
-If you're OK on both those counts, there's potentially a lot to like here.
+Still, if you're OK on both those counts, there's potentially a lot to like here.

 + More